-1. After shutting off the engine, unscrew the garden hose connector from the fitting on the bottom cowling.
+After shutting off the engine, unscrew the garden hose connector from the fitting on the bottom cowling.

-- 1. Fitting

-- 2. Garden hose connector

-- 3. Garden hose

-- Screw the garden hose connector onto a garden hose which is connected to a fresh water supply.

-- 3. With the engine off, turn on the water tap

-and let the water flush through the cooling passages for about 15 minutes.
-Turn off the water and disconnect the garden hose.

-4. When flushing is complete, reinstall the garden hose connector on the fitting on the bottom cowling.
+- 1. Fitting - 2.
+Garden hose connector - 3.
+Garden hose adapter - Screw the garden hose adapter onto a garden hose, which is connected to a fresh water supply, and then connect it to the garden hose connector. - With the engine off, turn on the water tap and let the water flush through the cooling passages for about 15 minutes.
+Turn off the water and disconnect the garden hose adapter from the garden hose connector. - 4.
+Reinstall the garden hose connector onto the fitting on the bottom cowling.

 Tighten the connector securely.